Monster of Aramberri: History of discovery

-During an excursion conducted in the fall of 1985, in the Mexican state of Nuevo León, a geology student of the Autonomous University of Nuevo León reported the discovery of a large concretion of fossils in the Sierra Madre Oriental, at around 1 km northwest of the municipality of Aramberri.
+In the fall of 1985, a geology student from the Autonomous University of Nuevo León discovered a large concretion of fossils during an excursion in the Sierra Madre Oriental, approximately 1 km northwest of Aramberri, Nuevo León.
 (Note: For an unclear reason, some sources place the year of discovery of the fossil specimen as 1984.
 In addition, scientific articles do not mention the name of the discoverer of the first known fossils, but a 2012 news says that it is a Mario Alberto Mancilla.)
 During the exhumation, a second, equally large concretion was discovered by paleontologists.
-The inaccessibility of the place and the fossils collected at the time weighing around 200 kg in total, prevented researchers from moving it immediately.
-The following year, the discovered material was finally moved over 1.24 mi via fairly complex technical processes before reaching a road facilitating transport.
-Subsequently, the two large concretions were sent to the Faculty of Earth Sciences of the Autonomous University of Nuevo León, where the fossils concerned are all cataloged under the specimen number UANL-FCT-R2.
-The preparation of the first fossil concretion lasted two months, and when this was finalized, it was fixed vertically on a poured concrete base.
-The first concretion contained numerous postcranial elements which include, among other elements, seven pectoral vertebrae (transitional vertebrae between the cervical and thoracic regions), fragments of coracoids and a left scapula, ribs as well as gastralia (abdominal ribs).
+The site's inaccessibility and the 200 kg weight of the collected fossils prevented researchers from moving them immediately.
+The following year, the discovered material was finally moved over 2 km via fairly complex technical processes before reaching a road facilitating transport.
+Subsequently, the two large concretions were sent to the Faculty of Earth Sciences of the Autonomous University of Nuevo León, where the fossils are cataloged under the specimen number UANL-FCT-R2.
+The preparation of the first fossil concretion lasted two months, and upon completion, it was fixed vertically on a poured concrete base.
+The first concretion contained numerous postcranial elements, including seven pectoral vertebrae (transitional vertebrae between the cervical and thoracic regions), fragments of coracoids and a left scapula, ribs as well as gastralia.
 The second concretion contained a rostrum with teeth.
-These fossils were first mentioned in the scientific literature in 1988 by German geologist Walter Hähnel, one of the researchers who participated in their exhumations.
+These fossils were first mentioned in the scientific literature in 1988 by German geologist Walter Hähnel, one of the researchers who participated in their excavation.
 In his paper, he indicated that the discovery had been made stratigraphically within the La Casita Formation, a Late Jurassic geological formation more precisely dated to the late Kimmeridgian.
 Despite the fact that the specimen was discovered in marine sediments, Hähnel identified it as a carnivorous dinosaur with a length ranging between 10 and 15 m.